AdobeDocs/campaign.en/help/v8/config/enhanced-security.md

 ## Secure VPN tunneling {#secure-vpn-tunneling}

-Secure Virtual Private Network (VPN) Tunneling is a site-to-site VPN that provides secure access for your data in transit over a private network, from your premises to the [!DNL Adobe Campaign] instance.
+**Secure Virtual Private Network (VPN) tunneling** is a site-to-site VPN that provides secure access for your data in transit over a private network, from your premises to the [!DNL Adobe Campaign] instance.

 <!--As it connects two networks together, it is a site-to-site VPN.-->